Scstechr/D-WiSE_LT/180301/README.md

 ### Date: 2018/3/1
 ### Introduction:

-- This talk will be focus on `numpy` especially on matrix calculations.
+- This talk will focus on `numpy` especially on matrix calculations.
 - This talk also gives blief introduction of `python` itself.
 - Slides are available via `Dropbox/D-WiSE_WorkSpace/Research/D-WiSE_LT`.